programminghistorian/ph-submissions/en/drafts/originals/teach-history-and-languages-with-strategy-game.md

 From the main menu, click "Scenario Editor" to launch Atlas.
 When asked "Would you like to quit 0 A.D. and open the Scenario Editor?", click "Yes."

-{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-18.png" alt="From the game's main menu, select "Scenario Editor," and then click "Yes" in answer to the question "Are you sure that you want to quit 0 A.D. and open the Scenario Editor?"." caption="Figure 9.
+{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-18.png" alt="From the game's main menu, select 'Scenario Editor', and then click 'Yes' in answer to the question 'Are you sure that you want to quit 0 A.D. and open the Scenario Editor?'." caption="Figure 9.
 Opening Atlas, the Scenario Editor" %}

 * Inside Atlas, click "File" -> "Open Heightmap," and select the topographic map image that you have edited.

-{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-19.png" alt="From Atlas's main menu, click "File," and then "Open Heightmap"." caption="Figure 10.
+{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-19.png" alt="From Atlas's main menu, click 'File,' and then 'Open Heightmap'." caption="Figure 10.
 Importing a heightmap file inside Atlas" %}

 Here is how mine looks: